-- Test procedures used by COTPs/FMSCs to ensure that an increase in the MARSEC level is communicated to inbound vessels. - Verify notification procedures required when a MTSA-regulated vessel and facility are operating at different MARSEC levels.
+• Test procedures used by COTPs/FMSCs to ensure that an increase in the MARSEC level is communicated to inbound vessels.

-- Test procedures for assessment and approval of equivalent security measures proposed by a MTSA-regulated facility for a MARSEC Directive requirement. - Test the COTP/FMSC review process for security procedures at all MARSEC Levels. - Verify the security procedures identified in the AMSP for all MARSEC Levels. - Verify authorities, roles, and responsibilities and resources to implement security procedures at all MARSEC Levels. - Verify the adequacy of security measures in the AMSP for all MARSEC Levels. - Verify the availability of resources to implement security measures at all MARSEC Levels. - Verify the additional security measures required for facilities that are not regulated by 33 C.F.R.
-104, 105, or 106 at all MARSEC Levels. - Verify the adequacy of mechanisms to ensure that MTSA-regulated vessels and facilities implement security measures at all MARSEC Levels. - Verify the adequacy of procedures identified in the AMSP for all MARSEC Levels. - Verify the adequacy of procedures in Vessel Security Plans for vessels calling on a Public Access Facility (PAF). - Review the list of PAFs and COTP/FMSC conditions; evaluate if designations remain appropriate. - Verify the adequacy of security measures identified for implementation at PAFs during all MARSEC Levels. - Test the ability of the COTP/FMSC to ensure that security measures specified for PAFs are implemented. - Verify the adequacy of physical security measures and mitigation strategies implemented at PAFs.
+- Verify notification procedures required when a MTSA-regulated vessel and facility are operating at different MARSEC levels. - Test procedures for assessment and approval of equivalent security measures proposed by a MTSA-regulated facility for a MARSEC Directive requirement. - Test the COTP/FMSC review process for security procedures at all MARSEC Levels. - Verify the security procedures identified in the AMSP for all MARSEC Levels. - Verify authorities, roles, and responsibilities and resources to implement security procedures at all MARSEC Levels. - Verify the adequacy of security measures in the AMSP for all MARSEC Levels. - Verify the availability of resources to implement security measures at all MARSEC Levels. - Verify the additional security measures required for facilities that are not regulated by 33 CFR parts 104, 105, or 106 at all MARSEC Levels. - Verify the adequacy of mechanisms to ensure that MTSA-regulated vessels and facilities implement security measures at all MARSEC Levels. - Verify the adequacy of procedures identified in the AMSP for all MARSEC Levels. - Verify the adequacy of procedures in Vessel Security Plans for vessels calling on a Public Access Facility (PAF). - Review the list of PAFs and COTP/FMSC conditions; evaluate if designations remain appropriate. - Verify the adequacy of security measures identified for implementation at PAFs during all MARSEC Levels. - Test the ability of the COTP/FMSC to ensure that security measures specified for PAFs are implemented.

-c.
+- Verify the adequacy of physical security measures and mitigation strategies implemented at PAFs [guidance in 33 CFR § 103.505(W) and the PAF Job Aid].
+PAFs information should be documented in MISLE. - c.
 PROTECTION.
 Test the ability of the COTP/FMSC/AMSC and port community to effectively implement enhanced security procedures, physical and other security measures, and C3 resulting from changes in MARSEC levels or receipt of threat information.
 Validate risk mitigation strategies, including assessing the appropriateness and effectiveness of pre-designated protective security measures.
 Validate roles, responsibilities, resources and authorities for security activities.